-- Dress yourself in layers–we will keep the studio or your home warm for the session and you will probably get hot!
+- Dress yourself in lightweight clothing or layers–we will keep the studio or your home warm for the session and you may get hot!

 - Plan for your newborn shoot to take 1.5-2 hours, though on rare occasions we may go a little over two hours.

-Though not an absolute requirement, I prefer to photograph newborn babies when they are 1-2 weeks old whenever possible.
-Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame.
+Your shoot date is tentative until baby is born.
+I prefer to photograph newborn babies when they are about 10-14 days old whenever possible.
+Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame, if possible.

 Props (or lack thereof)

 I do not tend to use props, but we can include a few small things that are special to you in a few of your portraits–in particular, handmade or heirloom-quality baby blankets are beautiful in a portrait.
 I will bring some textured wraps and diaper covers, but I encourage you to set aside a few of your own items to make your shoot unique.
-Please avoid anything that will cover up baby’s whole body (i.e., footie pajamas or any other type of bulky clothing), but delicate headbands, newborn or preemie sized diaper covers, onesies, wraps, scarves, and textured blankets are wonderful!
-I usually leave baby’s diaper on with a cover or cloth diaper for the entire session.
+Please avoid anything that will cover up baby’s whole body (i.e., footie pajamas or any other type of bulky clothing), but delicate headbands, newborn or preemie-sized diaper covers, onesies, wraps, and textured blankets are wonderful!
+I will leave baby’s diaper on with a cover or clothing for the entire session.

 Clothing for baby

 You may choose to dress baby in a simple outfit or onesie.
 Try to choose very tiny newborn clothing!
 Size 0-3, and even some newborn clothing, can fit too loose for a photo shoot, even on a larger newborn.
-Baby may be uncovered in a simple diaper cover or blanket for most of the session, I do like to photograph baby in a onesie (this could be white, grey, pink, or a subtle pattern–just avoid words or logos) with little shorts or bloomers, and for winter babies an outfit with long sleeves and/or pants is fine for family portraits, just keep your baby’s feet uncovered.
-Please choose your smallest baby clothes–some newborn clothes are larger than others, and they are much too big for even average-weight newborns.
+Baby may be uncovered in a simple diaper cover or blanket for some of your session if you like, but I do like to photograph baby in a onesie (this could be white, grey, pink, or a subtle pattern–just avoid words or logos) with little shorts or bloomers, and for winter babies, an outfit with long sleeves and/or pants is fine for family portraits, just keep your baby’s feet uncovered.

 Clothing for you

 I recommend you dress in light clothing in neutral tones and textures.
-For an in-home session we might be shooting on a bed or snuggling you in your baby’s rocker, so you will probably be in socks or bare feet most of the time.
+For an in-home session, we might be shooting on a bed or snuggling you in your baby’s rocker, so you will probably be in socks or bare feet most of the time.
 Please wear something you feel comfortable in–my newborn images (even the studio ones) are of a more “lifestyle” nature and less formal.
 Get in touch with me for more personal help with styling yourself and your family.
 I have a wardrobe styling team on call if you need more comprehensive assistance.

 Hair & make-up

 Your home is the ideal location for your shoot--you will be calm and relaxed and the background will be to your taste.
-Please keep your house about 10 degrees warmer than usual to keep baby sleepy and comfortable with little to no clothing.
+Please keep your house about 5-10 degrees warmer than usual to keep baby sleepy and comfortable with little to no clothing.
 Try to find a space with minimal clutter and lots of window light that we might use for family portraits (usually a bed or a couch, or in summer months, a porch or other outdoor space).
-We will usually do family and sibling portraits at the beginning of your session and then individual portraits of your baby for the rest of the time.
+We will usually do family and sibling portraits at the beginning of your session and then portraits of mom & baby for the rest of the time.

-My studio is located in Pittsburgh’s Mt.
+Our studio is located in Pittsburgh’s Mt.
 Lebanon neighborhood at 20 Cedar Blvd, Pittsburgh, PA 15228.
-At my studio, we are all set up for nursing, changing, cuddling, and relaxing.
+At the studio, we are all set up for nursing, changing, cuddling, and relaxing.